Get College Credit for Portfolio Learning from DeVry

 - Volunteer or community service

-- Open source courseware study or other self-study
+- Open-source courseware study and/or other self-study

-- Other training or skills
+- Other training or skills development

-- Submit your Prior Learning Assessment Portfolio for evaluation.
+About Prior Learning Assessment Portfolio Evaluation

 Are You Eligible?